Current location

 pvtistes

 My first 2 weeks felt incredibly natural, I knew I had made the right decision.
-I had enrolled in Alliance Française for a 2-week course just to refresh my speaking, so I fell into a routine quite quickly of exploring and learning.
+I had enrolled in Alliance française for a 2-week course just to refresh my speaking, so I fell into a routine quite quickly of exploring and learning.

 pvtistes

-What was your level of french prior your arrival?
+What was your level of French prior your arrival?
 And now?

 pvtistes

-Could you tell us about administrative formalities?
+Could you tell us an experience with French bureaucracy?

 pvtistes

-Did you find a place easily?
+Did you easily find a place to live?

 I couldn’t believe how difficult it was to get an apartment in Paris, though I had heard it was challenging before I came here.
 I went into it with a positive attitude and made it work.
-Before arriving, all I had was the first 6-weeks in an AirBnb to get settled and then look for a place when I was in Paris.
+Before arriving, all I had was the first 6-weeks in an Airbnb to get settled and then look for a place when I was in Paris.
 I looked online, found a couple agencies and saw a couple places.
-Typically, it’s absurd all the documents you need to have, or the money you need to make to secure an apt.
+Typically, it’s absurd all the documents you need to have, or the money you need to make to secure an apartment.
 Again, I feel like I was very lucky because I had found an apartment run by an agency and I was able to have my father as my guarantor.
 I did have to provide statements from him, along with a letter, my bank statement to prove I had enough money for a year’s rent and then of course, pay the agency fee, along with security and month’s rent to secure the place.

 pvtistes